 The first Johnny & Associates boy band to gain national success was Four Leaves, which debuted in 1967.
 Hiromi Gō debuted in 1973 and became a major star, but later left Johnny’s for Sony Music Entertainment.
-The 1980s were when Johnny’s really took off, producing a steady stream of hit groups and songs that continued to flow in 2015.
+The 1980s were when Johnny’s really took off, producing a steady stream of hit groups and songs that three decades later showed no signs of slowing down.
 Kitagawa held Guinness World Records in three categories: most #1 singles, most concerts, and most #1 acts produced by an individual.
 (See Exhibit 1 for a list of major Johnny’s recording artists.)

 Talent Production and Management

 Over nearly half a century, Kitagawa had developed and refined a system for producing and managing entertainment talent that was remarkably successful, and that had been widely imitated by talent agencies in other Asian countries.

 Creating and Managing Idol Groups